Rockefeller Republican: Social effects on decline

-Tea Party
+Challenges from the Tea Party movement

 In 2010, several moderate Republicans lost their primaries or were challenged by the Tea Party movement.
 In Alaska, Senator Lisa Murkowski, the ranking member of the Energy and Natural Resources Committee, lost her GOP primary to conservative Tea Party challenger Joe Miller.
 The Tea Party's campaign organization "helped Miller portray the senator as too liberal for the state".
 Despite her primary defeat, Murkowski was reelected after waging a successful write-in campaign.

 Mike Castle, a moderate former Governor and Representative of Delaware, lost his primary to conservative "insurgent" Christine O'Donnell, who depicted Castle as being too liberal.
 An op-ed of The Washington Post made the assertion that Castle's loss marked the end of the party legacy of Nelson Rockefeller.

 Senator John McCain survived a primary in 2010, but his Tea Party opponent J. D. Hayworth accused him of being insufficiently conservative.
 A few years after, in 2014, the Arizona Republican Party censured McCain "for a record they called too 'liberal'".

-In upstate New York, GOP-nominated Dede Scozzafava was opposed by national conservatives within the Republican Party during her election bid for a congressional district: "National PACs upset with Scozzafava's support of the federal stimulus, EFCA, same-sex marriage and abortion rights poured on money and attacks".
+In upstate New York, GOP-nominated Dede Scozzafava was opposed by mainstream conservatives within the Republican Party during her election bid for a congressional district: "National PACs upset with Scozzafava's support of the federal stimulus, EFCA, same-sex marriage and abortion rights poured on money and attacks".
 She was pressured to drop out of the race, and when she did the Republican National Committee endorsed Tea Party-backed Doug Hoffman.

 2010s revival in the Northeast

-In 2014, moderate Republicans were elected governor of Maryland (Larry Hogan) and Massachusetts (Charlie Baker).
+In 2014, socially liberal, fiscally conservative Republicans in the Rockefeller tradition were elected governor of Maryland (Larry Hogan) and Massachusetts (Charlie Baker).
 In 2016, New Hampshire (Chris Sununu) and Vermont (Phil Scott) also elected moderates.
 According to an analysis by FiveThirtyEight and polling by Morning Consult, the quartet consistently rank among the most popular governors in the country.
 In 2018, Baker was re-elected by a 2:1 margin, receiving more votes than Elizabeth Warren, who was also running for re-election.
 The National Review wrote that year, "A kind of Rockefeller Republicanism seems to be rising once again in recent years" in New England and the Northeast.